Jizziee/Budget_Tracker_Formative_Prog_1/README.md

 #### Delete a transaction
 - Transaction list shown with numbers

-- nUser chooses a number to delete
+- User chooses a number to delete

 - Validates incorrect inputs and out-of-range numbers